 Next, no Sunday roast is complete without meat.
 Chicken, gammon, pork, duck, and many other types of meat can be used in the recipe.
-But roast reef is most people’s favorite.
+But the roast beef is most people’s favorite.
 As the dish is covered in gravy, you do not cook the beef as you would a steak.
-You roast or steam it until well-done, then cut it into slices.
+You roast or steam it until well-done and then cut it into slices.

-Once you have your Yorkshire pudding and meat, next you’ll need your potatoes.
-Boiled and mashed call all be used, but roast potatoes stay true to the traditional, and most delicious, recipe.
+Once you have your Yorkshire pudding and meat, you’ll need your potatoes.
+Boiled and mashed can all be used, but roast potatoes stay true to the traditional and most delicious recipe.
 Finally, add sliced or chopped vegetables.
 Root vegetables, native to the UK, are commonly used in different combinations.

 These include carrots, peas, swede, cabbage, broccoli, and parsnips.
 Originally, the vegetables were boiled or steamed, but today, it’s also common to roast the vegetables in oil and herbs.

 The defining factor in any Sunday roast is the gravy.
 Pouring a jug of steaming hot, thick onion gravy over your Sunday roast is a feeling like no other.
-Serve-yourself carvaries across the UK serve roasts throughout the week, but have one on a Sunday with a British family to truly experience how it brings everyone together.
+Serve-yourself carveries across the UK serve roasts throughout the week but have one on a Sunday with a British family to truly experience how it brings everyone together.

-Visiting a traditional chip shop at a British seaside town in itself is a wonderful experience.
+Visiting a traditional chip shop in a British seaside town is a wonderful experience in itself.
 The smell of deep-fried chips and steak and kidney pie wafting through the air is magical.

 People debate to this day the ideal texture and flavor of a chip-shop chip.
 Some prefer them crispy, and others softer.
 But few will argue a bag of fish and chips isn’t up there as one of the defining British foods.

-Order a traditional fish and chips and you’ll pretty much get a succulent white fish, usually cod or haddock.
-The fish is coated in a crispy, golden batter, and it common to order a small side of mushy peas or baked beans and sauce with it.
+Order a traditional fish and chips, and you’ll pretty much get a succulent white fish, usually cod or haddock.
+The fish is coated in a crispy, golden batter, and it is common to order a small side of mushy peas or baked beans and sauce with it.